 In his last appointment as the Chief of Air Force, LG Ng led the Republic of Singapore Air Force (RSAF) to a high level of operational readiness and built on the successful Third Generation RSAF transformation.
 Initiatives were put in place to train and develop its people to meet future demands, especially in the fields of operations and engineering.
 Key capabilities were also delivered in the form of the F-15SG Strike Eagle, G550 Airborne Early Warning aircraft, S-70B naval helicopter, Heron-1 Unmanned Aerial Vehicle and renewed air defence concepts and weapon systems.
 His steadfast leadership enabled the RSAF to grow as a highly professional force with a strong safety record and ethos of people development.
 LG Ng also forged close working relations between the RSAF and air forces around the world, and actively engaged the community through outreach programmes and partnerships with schools.

 LG Ng has held several directorship appointments in public and private organisations.
-He currently sits on the Boards to Singapore Technologies Engineering, Defence Science and Technology Agency, and Jurong Town Corporation.
+He currently sits on the Boards of Singapore Technologies Engineering, Defence Science and Technology Agency, and Jurong Town Corporation.

 For his outstanding contributions to the SAF, LG Ng was awarded the prestigious Public Administration Medal (Gold) (Military) in 2011.
 He was also conferred the Knight Grand Cross (First Class) of the Most Noble Order of the Crown of Thailand in 2011, the Bintang Swa Bhuwana Paksa Utama (Indonesia) in 2012 and the Darjah Paduka Keberanian Laila Terbilang Yang Amat Gemilang Darjah Pertama (Most Exalted Order of Paduka Keberanian Laila Terbilang - First Class) (Brunei) in 2013.
 In 2015, LG Ng was conferred the Darjah Panglima Gagah Angkatan Tentera (Honorary Malaysian Armed Forces Order for Valour (First Degree), Gallant Commander of the Malaysian Armed Force) and Knight Grand Cross (First Class) of the Most Exalted Order of the White Elephant (Thailand) and the Commandeur De La LégionD'Honneur (French Order of the Legion of Honour with the rank of Commander).

 LG Ng and his wife, Michelle, have two daughters, Sara and Elisabeth.